kush-koderrex/Self-Balancing-Robot-KODERREX-/README.md

 # self-balancing-robot
 It is a bot having 2 wheels.
-Also provided code that balances it and also balances payload depends upon the structure and material you used to build it.
-I suggest you make a Prototype Model first so you are able to get that how this little dude works(The bot).
-My Model is approx. 10 inches in height & 3 inches in breadth & 5 inches in length.
+Also provided code that balances it and also balances payload depends upon the structure and material you used to build it.My Model is approx. 10 inches in height & 3 inches in breadth & 5 inches in length.

 The Bot consists of the following things:-